U.S. Census Research

 2. Federal and state censuses

-A. At the LAFHL you must use one of the computers at the LAFHL and the ICON
+A. At the LAFSL you must use one of the computers at the LAFSL and the ICON

 "Commercial Websites" on the monitor desktop screens and click on Ancestry.com.
 Look at Special Collections and click on U.S Federal Census Collection.
 For state censuses from the Federal page do a mouse over Search and click on Census & Voter Lists and at More help click on Link to State Censuses.

-At home do the census research at Ancestry.com for federal censuses at http://search.ancestry.com/search/grouplist.aspx?group=USFEDCEN and state censuses at http://learn.ancestry.com/LearnMore/Article.aspx?id=14742 Also search the 1890 civil war union veterans and widows census and 1850-1885 Mortality Schedules.
+If you have access to Ancestry.comat at home, do the census research for federal censuses at http://search.ancestry.com/search/grouplist.aspx?group=USFEDCEN and state censuses at http://learn.ancestry.com/LearnMore/Article.aspx?id=14742 Also search the 1890 civil war union veterans and widows census and 1850-1885 Mortality Schedules.

-B. Use the Beta FamilySearch at https://familysearch.org/ for federal and state.
+B. Use the FamilySearch at https://familysearch.org/search for federal and state using the names of persons.

 C. The wonderful Heritage Quest website with it's U.S. Federal Census resources and more may NOW be accessed from the Los Angeles CITY Public Library's (LAPL) website at: http://databases.lapl.org/ You need a Los Angeles CITY Public Library card number to access the Heritage Quest website.
 Scroll down and click on HeritageQuest Online.
 Enter your card number and the last 4 digits of your phone number you have on file with the LAPL, Enter and chose Search Census or something else.